Hizentra-Logo

 What is Hizentra?

-– Limitation of Use: Hizentra maintenance therapy in CIDP has been systematically studied for 6 months and for a further 12 months in a follow-up study.
-Maintenance therapy beyond these periods should be individualized based upon the patient’s response and need for continued therapy
+– Limitation of Use: Maintenance therapy in CIDP has been systematically studied for 6 months and for a further 12 months in a follow-up study.
+Continued maintenance beyond these periods should be individualized based on patient response and need for continued therapy.

 For subcutaneous infusion only.